IntersectMBO/plutus/deployment/README.md

-# Plutus Playground Infrastructure
+# Plutus Playground and Meadow Infrastructure

-The infrastructure is comprised of 2 parts:
+The infrastructure is comprised of 2 parts, terraform and nixops:

 ## Terraform